typesense/vitepress-plugin-typesense/README.md

 ## Indexing Your Documentation

-To power the search experience, you'll need to index your site's content into Typesense.
+To enable search, your documentation content must be indexed into Typesense.
+You can choose between two methods:

+- **Built-in Indexing (Recommended):**
+  The plugin automatically scans your generated HTML files and indexes them into Typesense whenever you run `vitepress build`.
+This is the easiest setup as it requires no external tools.

+- **External Scraper:**
-The [`typesense-docsearch-scraper`](https://github.com/typesense/typesense-docsearch-scraper) is a crawler that scans your documentation pages, extracts structured content (like titles, headings, and paragraphs), and uploads it into your Typesense collection.
+  You can use the official [`typesense-docsearch-scraper`](https://github.com/typesense/typesense-docsearch-scraper).
+This is a crawler that visits your live documentation, extracts content (titles, headings, paragraphs), and pushes it to Typesense.
+This approach requires an automation pipeline (e.g., GitHub Actions).

-You can run the scraper manually or automate it (e.g. via GitHub Actions) so that your search index stays up-to-date as your docs evolve.

 ## Getting Started